DeamonDev888/FinancialAnalyst/vix_buffer.md

 4. Base sentiment_score on: Negative = -50 to -100, Neutral = -49 to 49, Positive = 50 to 100.
 5. Include numerical VIX targets when providing recommendations.
 6. Consider both current conditions AND future volatility expectations.
+7. **IMPORTANT: ALL TEXT FIELDS (summary, insights, catalysts, recommendations) MUST BE IN FRENCH.**

 ```